SpeagleYao/Academic-Homepage/content/authors/admin/_index.md

 Now, I have got complete research experience in Adversarial Learning, in which I carried out experiments completely, and also participated in the design of the method and writing of the paper.
 I am currently still working in this field and looking forward to getting more research opportunities abroad.

 **To sum up, I love doing research.
-I am looking forward to becoming a Ph.D. student in the future and I am looking for a self-funded summer research intern opportunity in 2021 summer.**
+I am looking forward to becoming a Ph.D. student in the future.**

+I am now having a remote visit to the University of Virginia, advised by [Prof. Evans](https://www.cs.virginia.edu/~evans/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/yaoyiran_cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.

 You can also contact me to send you my score list.

-Updated 03/03/2021
+Updated 03/08/2021